Andaw-thein Temple: Statues and historical relics in the temple

 In the large prayer hall of Andaw Thein Temple, six standing Buddha images are placed in niches at the entrance of the main shrine.
 Each Buddha displays a different mudra (hand gesture).
 On either side of the entrance, two Buddha images combine Abhaya and Varada Mudras raising the right hand with the palm facing outward while the left hand is bent in a similar way.
-This represents the Buddha’s descent from the heaven of thirty-three gods.
+This represents the Buddha's descent from the heaven of thirty-three gods.

 The Buddha statues have broad faces, slightly bent heads, and downcast eyes in contemplation.
 Their long ears nearly reach their shoulders, and their bodies appear strong with wide chests and heavy limbs.
 Most are seated in Virasana, with the right leg over the left and the right hand touching the ground in Bhumisparsha Mudra.

 In total, there are 175 Buddha images in Andaw Thein.

 Presence of the reliefs of Hindu gods and different animals

-In the central shrine of Andaw Thein, eight types of thrones display intricate carvings of both Buddhist and Hindu figures is found.
+In the central shrine of Andaw Thein, eight types of thrones display intricate carvings of both Buddhist and Hindu figures are found.
 Among them, reliefs of Ganesh, Shiva, Brahma, Garuda, ogres, Hamsa birds, sphinxes, and lions are found across different levels of the thrones.
 Shiva appears seated cross-legged, holding lotus buds, while Brahma is depicted with an ornate headdress, earrings, and a string of beads, an unusual portrayal in a Buddhist temple.
-A striking relief of Garuda stands between two thrones, wings spread wide, while the presence of guardian figures and elephants further enhances the temple’s artistic richness.
+A striking relief of Garuda stands between two thrones, wings spread wide, while the presence of guardian figures and elephants further enhances the temple's artistic richness.

 Additionally, the thrones feature floral motifs, Rakhine Byala (a mythical creature), kalasa pots, and parrot carvings which blends both Hindu and Buddhist influences.
 A relief likely depicting Shiva with two consorts, hands pressed together in a gesture of respect, is placed between Buddha images which is an unusual sight in a Buddhist temple.